 - That the issuer of the letter is a licensed medical doctor or mental health professional, and that you are under their treatment or care for a mental health disorder

 - The issuer’s license number, type of license, the license’s issue date, and the state or jurisdiction where it was licensed.

-Signed testament to the animal’s behavior
+Signed testament to the animal’s behavior: Optional

+This document is no longer required if you are traveling with an emotional support animal, but you can always bring it if that helps you to travel.
 You could get this from your animal trainer or veterinarian.
 JetBlue does state that emotional support animals must be well behaved, so this could help to prove it.